jpshankar/voronout/README.md

 ))
 ```

 (The 0/1 bounding allows for intuitive specification of points.
-Instead of calculating the exact x and y coords in terms of the space width height you want, you can come up with (x = <25% of width>, y = <25% of width>) and scale up appropriately when processing the generated diagram.)
+Instead of calculating the exact x and y coords in terms of the space width height you want, you can come up with points like (x = <25% of width>, y = <25% of width>) and scale the diagram data up appropriately after generating it.)

 We then generate the diagram.